 Financial Impact of Racial and Ethnic Health Disparities in Connecticut (Community, Family Health and Prevention Section; December 2018)

 Connecticut Health Database Compendium (March 2012)

 Mortality and Its Risk Factors in Connecticut (2005)

 Connecticut Women’s Health (2001)

 Multicultural Health: The Health Status of Minority Groups in Connecticut (1999)

-Quantifying the Potential Economic Benefits of Health Equity in Connecticut: Disparities in Hospital Charges and Costs among Blacks and Hispanics compared to Whites, 2005-2012 (poster was presented at the Keeneland Conference in Lexington, KY on April 21, 2015)
+Quantifying the Potential Economic Benefits of Health Equity in Connecticut: Disparities in Hospital Charges and Costs among Blacks and Hispanics compared to Whites, 2005-2012 (poster was presented at the Keeneland Conference in Lexington, KY by the CFHP Section; April 21, 2015)